coliem/6.4212-Notes/Basic Pick & Place.md

 Note that composing rotation matrices is order-dependent (i.e. $XY\neq YX$).
 This is a problem because when we talk about rotating about an axis, are we talking about the original axis or the new one?
 There is the extrinsic convention in which we are rotating about the original xyz axes and the intrinsic convention that we are rotating about the new frame we ended up with.
 This is the problem with euler angles.

-Roll, pitch, and yaw use the extrinsic convention and is commonly used in URDF files.
+Rotations around the x, y, and z axes (roll, pitch, and yaw, respectively) use the extrinsic convention and is commonly used in URDF files.

 An issue with the rotation matrix is that it has many numbers to represent and has no singularities (also is unique), an issue with the euler angles is that it only has three numbers with some rotation but some rotations have infinite representations.
 #### Axis Angle Representation